 TOXICOLOGIST - Analyzes and testifies to the results of the test given, effects of alcohol and or drugs on a person's ability to operate a vehicle safely, the reliability of the instrument used, the accuracy of the test results, and the amount of alcohol consumed based on the test results.

-OTHER WITNESS - Other testimony that may be relevant to the case.
+OTHER WITNESS - Other testimony that may be relevant to the case such as expert witnesses.

 CHARACTERISTICS OF A DUI CASE

 Most DUI cases involve the following: